melodyyangaws/sql-based-etl/README.md

 ```

 ### Prepare deployment
 The following bash script will help you to prepare the deployment in your AWS account.
+It creates two environment variables `$CDK_DEPLOY_ACCOUNT` and `$CDK_DEPLOY_REGION` based on your input.

 The ECR repository name `arc` is fixed, however, it can be changed.
 Don't forget to correct your ECR endpoints in [example ETL jobs](/source/example) if you want to use a different ECR repo name.

 ```